Take advantage of the beautiful British Coastline and visit Cornwall this weekend!

 Tucked away from the main hustle and bustle of Polzeath beach is a tiny bay called Cowrie Bay.
 The walk to the bay across the cliff paths is lovely, not too strenuous, and the view over the beach from the top is amazing.
 The bay itself is small and sheltered from the wind and so it makes a great place to lie in the sun away from the crowds on the main beach and hunt for Cowrie Shells.
 These tiny shells only wash up on this beach, and every year my family have a competition to see who can find the most… A great way to keep kids occupied and create a bit of fun family rivalry as well!

 Go for dinner and watch the sunset at The Cracking Crab

-As evening approaches, make your way to The Cracking Crab, a lovely restaurant perched on the cliff top overlooking Polzeath beach.
+As evening approaches, and now you have built up a good appetite, make your way to The Cracking Crab, a lovely restaurant perched on the cliff top overlooking Polzeath beach.
 They do amazing seafood platters and it’s the perfect place to watch the sunset over the beach.
 Make sure you book a table in peak season, as it gets fully booked very quickly.

 Head to The Rock Bakery for Breakfast

 One of my favourite bakeries is in Cornwall.
 The Rock Bakery (Malcolm Barnecutt Bakery, Rock) is renowned for its UNBELIEVABLE pies and pasties.
 Pick up some breakfast and even a pasty for later in the day and I guarantee you will wish you went to them sooner!